Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for EMR software has presented a low level of risk in the three years to 2019.
-Low supply chain risk benefits buyer power because market providers are unlikely to encounter supply disruptions or sudden price shocks from upstream suppliers that would otherwise increase market providers' operating costs...
+The supply chain for EMR software has a low risk level.
+Low supply chain risk increases buyer power because market providers are unlikely to encounter supply disruptions or sudden price shocks that would otherwise increase their operating costs and lead to rising prices.
+Additionally, low risk from buyers means that...
 Subscribe to learn more.